All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I lose 30 pounds without changing my diet?

 GLP-1 medications naturally reduce how much you eat, so dietary changes happen organically for most patients.
-However, focusing on nutrient-dense foods, particularly protein, will produce better body composition results and help you feel more energized throughout the process.
+But focusing on nutrient-dense foods, particularly protein, will produce better body composition results and help you feel more energized throughout the process.

 What happens if I need to stop the medication before reaching 30 pounds?

 If you need to pause or stop treatment, the weight you have already lost through fat reduction is real.
-However, appetite may gradually return to pre-treatment levels.
+But appetite may gradually return to pre-treatment levels.
 Work with your physician to develop a plan that supports maintaining your progress.

 How much does GLP-1 treatment for a 30-pound loss cost?